reclaimprotocol/blog/content/posts/proxying-is-enough.md

 There have been several attempts to optimize the TLS Notary approach to make it viable in the wild.
 Particularly on mobile devices with low compute, memory and network bandwidth.
 Opacity, ZKPass, Pado Labs are notable projects exploring this option.

 # An alternate model - Proxying
 TLS and thereby HTTPS are secured using symmetric keys.
 These keys don't help us know who encrypted the data -- the website or the user?
 Did the user send some data to themselves and are now claiming that this data came from the server?
 It's impossible to verify.
-To make HTTPS data verifiable, one must introduce a third party to witness certain aspects of the HTTPS session lifecycle.
+To make HTTPS data verifiable, one must introduce a third party at certain points in the HTTPS session lifecycle.

-MPC based approaches introduce a witness at the tls handshake stage of the lifecycle.
+MPC based approaches introduce a notary at the tls handshake stage of the lifecycle.
 An alternate model is a Proxying model where you introduce the witness at the data transfer stage.
 All that the proxy does is, it witnesses the encrypted data that was tranferred from the user to the website and back.
 Basically, the request and the response in encrypted form, and provides an attestation to the `(encrypted-request, encrypted-response)` tuple.

 This attested tuple can be fed to a zk circuit to selectively reveal some data from the response.
 Thereby producing the same output as what a TLS Notary would. _"The response R contains string S, and R was indeed received from website W in response to a user request Q"_.